-The basis of this article is to demonstrate by legal methods that the four canonical Gospels of the New Testament are both historically accurate, and reliable evidence that would be recognized by any court in America as credible and truthful testimony.
+The basis of this essay is to demonstrate by legal methods that the four canonical Gospels of the New Testament are both historically accurate, and reliable evidence that would be recognized by any court in America as credible and truthful testimony.
 This certainty was proven 155 years ago by one of the world’s greatest legal authorities, Dr. Simon Greenleaf, one of the founders of Harvard Law School.
 Dr. Greenleaf’s primary work of legal scholarship is known as a “Treatise on the Laws of Evidence,” which remains as one of the most important legal textbooks in American law.

 This article demonstrates that the findings of Simon Greenleaf in 1864 concerning the four Gospels, is still proven as reliable evidence today by our current legal standards set forth by the Federal Rules of Evidence for the United States of America.